swiftlang/swift/docs/LibraryEvolution.rst

 ===========

 There are still a number of known issues with the model described in this document.
-We should endeavour to account for each of them, and if we can't come up with a satisfactory implementation we should at least make sure that they will not turn into pitfalls for library or client developers.
+We should endeavor to account for each of them, and if we can't come up with a satisfactory implementation we should at least make sure that they will not turn into pitfalls for library or client developers.